Hurricane season preparation

 - If your boat can be removed from the water, decide how and where you can store it in a storm.
 Sometimes that means moving the boat inland.
 Sometimes it means putting it in your garage or sheltering it between houses and tying it down to ground anchors.

-A few picks from our own hurricane shelf
+A few picks from my own hurricane shelf

 - Flashlights and battery-powered lanterns: Coleman is our choice for affordable and reliable lanterns.
 An inexpensive choice is the Coleman Classic Hand-held LED Lantern ($14 on Amazon).
 Buy two or three.